sapeurfaire/Windows-Misc/Terminal/Terminal_UTF8_README.md

 ### TL;DR:

 You see strange and meaningless symobls in the Windows Terminal intead of the non-English characters or emoji you had likely exptected.
 If this occurred beasue Windows was trying to show Unicode stored as UTF-8 rather than UTF-16, one of the methods provided here may correct the issue.
-You will need to reboot regardless of which method you choose.

 #### CAVEAT EMPTOR (DATA CORRUPTION WARNING)

 The instructions and code provided here prevent Windows from "falling back" to the use of legacy codepages when it detects characters not stored as UTF-16.
 If you use an application or program that require a legacy codepage after using one of the hacks here, it is possible that the program could cause data corruption.

-###
+### Solution Options

+Each of the following links provides a different means of accomplishing the same end.
+You only need to use one of them.
+All of them require a reboot.

 [Configure Windows 10/11 to "fall back" to UTF-8 in the Windows UI ("manually")](https://github.com/sapeurfaire/Windows-Misc/blob/main/Terminal/systemwide-utf8-fallback.md)<br>
 [Configure Windows 10/11 to "fall back" to UTF-8 by running a PowerShell script](https://github.com/sapeurfaire/Windows-Misc/blob/main/Terminal/systemwide-utf8-fallback.ps1)<br>